The busy housewife of the time kept her coal-fired

 Owen Thomas, a miners' deputy of North Skelton was charged with having wilfully neglected and deserted his wife.

 For 13 weeks he left his home, but sent her money each week.
-He had put his eldest daughter in charge of the house.

 An order was made for the defendant to pay 7 shillings a week towards his wife's support.